windrain86/quant_hedge/README.md

 # quant_hedge
-research and develop about quantitative hedge
+research and development about quantitative hedge